tpryan/CSS-Slide-Transition/README.md

+#Intro
-#A little project that replaces default link behavior with a slide transition.
+A little project that replaces default link behavior with a slide transition.

 Webkit only at the moment.